MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-with-script-on-Windows.md

 git submodule update --init -- Source/Multiverso
 ```

 The submodule Multiverso is used to enable [DataParallelASGD](./Multiple-GPUs-and-machines.md) for training.
 If you don't need DataParallelASGD support, then add the environment variable CNTK_ENABLE_ASGD and set its value to false.
-E.g. run this in an CMD prompt, and then reopen your CMD shell(s) and Visual Studio to pick up the change:
+E.g. run this in a CMD prompt, and then reopen your CMD shell(s) and Visual Studio to pick up the change:
 ```
 setx CNTK_ENABLE_ASGD false
 ```